safeboot/programming-ii/README.md

-# programming-ii
+# Programming II
-Set of tasks and examples from Programming II.
+Set of tasks and examples from lectures and tests in Programming II.